ading125/neural-networks/README.md

 - [adv_attacks_clean_gpu_v2 (1).ipynb](</C:/Users/Andrew/Desktop/Code Saves/Neural Networks/adv_attacks_clean_gpu_v2 (1).ipynb>)

+The notebook is now organized with explicit part markers so it is easier to find where each stage of the project begins.

 ## Project Goal

 The goal is to understand the robustness-calibration tradeoff and how it changes as model capacity increases.